UCDavisLibrary/ava/docs/methods.md

 6. When editing is complete, use the merge tool to combine layers:
 	* Open with Vector —> Data Management Tools —>  Merge Vector Layers
 	* Select [AVA]1.geojson, [AVA]2.geojson, ... , [AVA]n.geojson as input layers
-	* Under merged, click the ellipses and select “Save to File”, navigate to avas folder and save as [AVA].geojson
+	* Under merged, click the ellipses and select “Save to File”, navigate to the avas folder and save as [AVA].geojson
-	* Once merge is complete, double-check that the attribute table for the new layer contains tabs for the original and the update
+	* Once the merge is complete, double-check that the attribute table for the new layer contains tabs for the original and the update
 	* The merge will have added extra fields at the bottom, delete these using the Delete Field tool in the attribute table menu (or Ctrl+L)
 7. Delete [AVA]1.geojson, [AVA]2.geojson, ... , [AVA]n.geojson from the avas folder